 - 1. The vehicle must have an open cargo box with a minimum width between the wheelhouses of 48 inches measured as the minimum lateral distance between the limiting interferences (pass-through) of the wheelhouses.
-The measurement would exclude the transitional arc, local protrusions, and depressions or pockets, if present.
-An open cargo box means a vehicle where the cargo bed does not have a permanent roof.
+The measurement would exclude the transitional arc, local protrusions, and depressions or pockets, if present.^q An open cargo box means a vehicle where the cargo bed does not have a permanent roof.
 Vehicles sold with detachable covers are considered "open" for the purposes of these criteria. - 2.
-Minimum open cargo box length of 60 inches defined by the lesser of the pickup bed length at the top of the body (defined as the longitudinal distance from the inside front of the pickup bed to the inside of the closed endgate; this would be measured at the height of the top of the open pickup bed along vehicle centerline and the pickup bed length at the floor) and the pickup bed length at the floor (defined as the longitudinal distance from the inside front of the pickup bed to the inside of the closed endgate; this would be measured at the cargo floor surface along vehicle centerline).^r - 3.
+Minimum open cargo box length of 60 inches defined by the lesser of the pickup bed length at the top of the body (defined as the longitudinal distance from the inside front of the pickup bed to the inside of the closed endgate; this would be measured at the height of the top of the open pickup bed along vehicle centerline and the pickup bed length at the floor) and the pickup bed length at the floor (defined as the longitudinal distance from the inside front of the pickup bed to the inside of the closed endgate; this would be measured at the closed endgate; this would be measured at the closed endgate; this would be measured at the cargo floor surface along vehicle centerline).^r - 3.
 Minimum Towing Capability the vehicle must have a GCWR (gross combined weight rating) minus GVWR (gross vehicle weight rating) value of at least 5,000 pounds.^s